-SIRA intends to use the Standards and improved Guidelines to hold insurers accountable for the delivery of a high standard of service to workers and their families, carers, employers and other system stakeholders.
+SIRA uses the Standards and Guidelines to hold insurers accountable for the delivery of a high standard of service to workers and their families, carers, employers and other system stakeholders.

 Context

 A principal objective of SIRA in exercising its functions is to provide for the effective supervision of claims handling and disputes arising under NSW workers compensation legislation, in accordance with section 23 of the State Insurance and Care Governance Act 2015.